-SScar is a skin condition that forms during wound healing.
+Sẹo is a skin condition that forms during wound healing.
 Depending on many factors, scars will have different shapes such as normal scars, keloid scars, concave scars or hypertrophic scars.
-In particular, keloid scars are the most common and easiest to form scars, so for skin care professionals, this is a skin problem that needs to be thoroughly investigated.
+In there, keloids Scar is one of the most common and easy to form scars, so for skin care professionals, this is a skin problem that needs to be thoroughly investigated.

 Therefore, this article Miss Tram Academy Please share the necessary knowledge about keloids, their causes and effective treatment methods.

 What Is Keloid Scar?
 Causes of Formation & Effective Treatment Methods for Keloid Scars

 During the healing process of skin wounds, scars will appear and is a completely natural process.
 The recovery process includes the following stages: inflammatory response, proliferation and tissue regeneration.

 Keloid scars appear on the skin

 Normally, the skin will need a long time to go through these recovery stages to return to its original condition.
 However, if any disturbance of the body occurs during this time, the healing process will be affected and various types of scars will be formed.

 Depending on many factors such as: level of damage, location, skin care and external environmental influences, the severity of scars is also different such as: normal scars, keloid scars, concave scars, scars. hypertrophy…